nasirovsh/nasirovsh/README.md

 # Nasirov Shavkat

-⤷ Interested in creating distributed microservices architecture following DDD, TDD and clean codes
+⤷ Interested in creating distributed microservices using Python, FastAPI with help of clean codes, DDD, TDD, Agile Methodologies.

-⚐ Based in seoul, south korea
+⚐ Based in Seoul, South Korea

-ϟ Currently Building a platform to launch e-commerce sites.
-Creating tools to improve life of buyers, e-market owners, sellers and suppliers.
+ϟ Currently Building a platform to launch e-commerce channels.
+Creating tools to improve life of buyers, e-commerce channel owners, sellers and suppliers.